gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - Software Architect

   - Software Engineer

   - Software Developer

   - Application Security Specialist

   - Software Program Manager

   - Quality Assurance Tester

   - Penetration Tester

   - Software Procurement Analyst

   - Project Manager

   - Security Manager

   - IT Director/Manager

-This certification helps professionals learn how to audit cloud systems.
+This certification helps professionals learn how to audit _cloud systems_.

 - CCAK is the first-ever, technical, vendor-neutral  credential for cloud auditing

-- This certificate qualifies competent technical professionals who can help organizations mitigate risks and optimize Return of Investment in the cloud
+- This certificate qualifies competent technical professionals who can help organizations _mitigate risks_ and optimize Return of Investment in the cloud

 As organizations migrate to the cloud, they need information security professionals who are cloud-savvy.